-Native Americans is one of my most favorite topics to teach.
-It doesn’t matter the grade level; students are fascinated and become active learners when studying about different tribes, customs, etc.
+Native Americans is one of my favorite topics to teach.
+It doesn’t matter the grade level; students are fascinated.
+They become active learners when studying about different tribes, customs, etc.

 One great way to begin your exploration is with this Native American chart.
 Each box contains links to information written by students.
 The webpages are not only full of great information but student-made dioramas, Native American crafts, and costumes.

 Another fun way to teach about Native Americans is with this free lap book.
 You can download it from Teachers Pay Teachers by simply clicking on the image below.